-Transcontinental Capital Corporation electric power generating facilities in the Dominican Republic consist of a system of diesel engines mounted on floating barges with a combined rated capacity of approximately 178 megawatts.
+Transcontinental Capital Corporation electric power generating facilities in the Dominican Republic consist of a system of diesel engines mounted on a floating barge with capacity of approximately 108 megawatts.

-The company owns the Estrella del Mar II power barge, which has six engines and a combined cycle (heat recovery system) with a rated capacity of 106 megawatts, and was put in service in April 2012.
-The Estrella del Mar II is capable of running on any of three different kinds of fuels (Natural Gas, Heavy Fuel Oil and Marine Diesel) and is the most efficient unit operating in the Dominican Republic.
-The company also built and owns a 3 kilometer gas pipeline that supplies Natural Gas to the unit.
+The company owns the Estrella del Mar II power barge, which has six engines and a combined cycle (heat recovery system) with a rated capacity of 108 megawatts, and was put in service in April 2012.
+The Estrella del Mar II was built with state-of-the-art technology, operated with heavy fuel oil and natural gas as fuel, which eliminates CO2 emissions by improving notably the surroundings and the environment and is one of the most efficient units operating in the Dominican Republic.

 As an independent power producer, Transcontinental Capital Corporation generates and sells electricity into the local power grid, but does not transmit or distribute electricity to customers.
 Electricity is sold under contract to distribution companies, certain larger commercial users, as well as on the spot market.
-The spot market is accessed primarily by three wholly-owned or partially government-owned distribution companies, and limited other entities.
+The spot market is accessed primarily by three wholly-owned government-owned distribution companies.